How Small Businesses Can Benefit from Migration to AWS Cloud

 Not so.
 Migration to cloud services is now far more budget-friendly than you may know.
 And there are many other benefits that must be considered too.

-The Benefits of Cloud Migration
+The Benefits of AWS Cloud Migration Services

 Not long ago, the IDC predicted that by 2019 small-to-medium-sized companies would contribute about 40% of all money spend on cloud services.
 Today, 90% of small to medium-sized businesses (100-499 employees) are already using cloud computing at some capacity.
 And much of this rising popularity of the cloud is the result of new flexible and cost-efficient services proposed by market leaders such as Amazon Web Services, with its highly flexible public cloud infrastructure.